 Using PREPARED TEXT not only prevents recording typos but also helps you maintain a SHORT & SWEET screencast.
-Entering text usually takes time and preparing those text snippets in advance helps you save seconds or even minutes.
+Entering text usually takes time and preparing those text snippets in advance helps you shave off seconds or even minutes.

 Sometimes, though, you might want to enter text manually.
 For instance, you might be demonstrating the autocompletion feature of your favorite application.
 In most web browsers, as you type the first few characters into the location bar, it tries to offer suggestions.
-In this case, using PREPARED TEXT would prevent you from getting that list of suggestions.
+If you had used PREPARED TEXT, you will not get that list of suggestions.

-If you decide to use PREPARED TEXT, it is usually wise to let your viewers know in advance by stating so upfront.
+Moreover, if you decide to use PREPARED TEXT, it is usually wise to let your viewers know in advance by stating so upfront.
 That way, the viewer is not surprised as long sentences suddenly appear on the screen.